-Objective measurements of performance: in areas with small-holder farms some deliberate selection of the better farms for contract matings is probably necessary to obtain accurate and regular results.
-Records on AI dates and calving dates are essential.
+Objective measurements of performance: in areas with small-holder farms, some deliberate selection of the better farms for contract matings is probably necessary to obtain accurate and regular results.
+Insemination dates and calving dates are essential.
 Some form of approved milk recording or the use of a likeability score is necessary.
-An incentive scheme is usual for farmers participating in progeny test programmes.
-Herds accepting semen from bulls to be progeny tested may have the cost of that semen discounted.
+An incentive scheme is usual for farmers participating in progeny test schemes.

-Normal conformation and functionality: selection of bulls, semen or cows for genetic improvement under African conditions should be based on fertility and production performance within African environments.
+Normal conformation and functionality: selection of bulls, semen or cows for genetic improvement under Asian conditions should be based on fertility and production performance within Asian environments.
 Animals should be able to reproduce and produce efficiently.
 The first requirement is that the AI sires should be born without assistance.
 Their daughters should have regular and normal calvings.
 Cows for contract matings should have a record of regular and normal calving.
 The progeny of a cow tell how good she really is.
 The cow has to produce a daughter that is better than she is (measured by Kg of milk, likeability or other measure).
 Function in the herd is first based on production and freedom from disease, then on conformation and other traits.
 Inspection of animals and records of their reproduction and production is generally done by a panel including a veterinarian and a geneticist.

 Adaptability: ability to sustain production under adverse conditions.
 Records of progeny of AI bulls and contract mated cows will provide a measure of reproductive and productive adaptability.
-African environments are harsher than the European and North American environment.
-Selecting for sustained high production under different African conditions should be a priority.
-Large frame size, very high milk production, high feed intake and ability to sustain production under housed conditions may not be the best genetic base for many African conditions.
+Asian environments are harsher than the European and North American environment.
+Selecting for sustained high production under different Asian conditions should be a priority.
+Large frame size, very high milk production, high feed intake and ability to sustain production under housed conditions may not be the best genetic base for many Asian conditions.
 Ability to produce and reproduce under poor nutritional conditions together with tolerance to heat, ticks and tick borne diseases are important attributes often found in indigenous breeds (Fig. 1).
-The length of time a cow remains in the herd and reasons for culling may form a useful basis for measuring sustainability.
-These cornerstones are the same for the improvement of indigenous breeds, exotic breeds, cross breeding and the formation of synthetic breeds.

 Fig. 1.
-An indigenous bull in the tropics at an AI station.
-His genetic worth for the local small-holder farmer needs to be defined.
+Indigenous bulls in the tropics at an AI station.
+Their genetic worth for the local small-holder farmer needs to be defined.
 Note cool housing.